Fort Stanwix in Rome, New York, Part 1

 After the reading, we wandered around the fort and it’s various displays.
 Inside rooms, re-enactors stood by the chat with us or tell us tales of life in the fort during the early colonial days of wild Upstate New York.

 I took loads of photos.
 I will be posting more photos and anecdotes in the posts to come.
-I’m also hoping my posts will be good PR New York for the fort, and get even more attention.
-It’s just a TERRIFIC place! :)
+I’m also hoping my posts will be good publicity for the fort, and get even more attention.
+It’s just a TERRIFIC place! 🙂